wangduo-ux/Standardized-benchmarking-of-alternative-splicing-detection/README.md

 ```
 **Example data**

-We provided example data to evaluate alternative splicing (AS) event-level detection methods, derived from a single laboratory’s analysis of the Quartet reference material M8 sample.
+We provided example data to evaluate alternative splicing (AS) event-level detection methods, derived from a single laboratory’s analysis of the Quartet reference materials.
 Example data for standardized benchmarking of four alternative splicing detection tools. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.30215368.v1
+For analyzing example data. the parameter "-sn" can be set as: M8-D6, F7-D6, or D5-D6

 **Citation**